oskarhs/AutoHist.jl/docs/src/index.md

 WIP: Add another page where each method is described in greater detail.

 ## Features
 In addition to providing automatic histogram construction, this library will at a later point in time include several convenience functions for histograms.
-These include functions to determine the number and the location of a histogram, and functions to compute numerical estimation error made with piecewise continuous densities in mind.
+These include functions to determine the number and the location of the modes of a histogram, and functions to compute numerical estimation error made with piecewise continuous densities in mind.